 Thornfeldt agrees, adding that when too much oil is removed from the skin, the protective skin barrier of the skin breaks down.
 "There are key oils in the skin that act like glue to hold the skin barrier together," he explains.
 "Damage or remove those oils, and the skin barrier is more susceptible to breaking and allowing environmental insults, like UV rays or pollution, in."
 While this is true for all skin types, it's more of a challenge for drier skin types.

 Rouleau says that choosing a cleanser is the single most important step of your skincare routine because washing with a drying cleanser zaps the skin of moisture, which means you'll have to quickly run and put your moisturizer on to put back in what you just took out.
 We're fans of this hydrating pick from Pacifica because not only is it sulfate-free, but it contains moisture-retaining hyaluronic acid for super plump skin.

 Perform Your Skincare Routine Quickly

 After washing your face, Rouleau says to tone immediately with an alcohol-free formula (like this one from Epionce) and moisturize right away.
 “If you leave your skin bare for more than a minute, it will start to dehydrate,” she says.
 “Perform your skincare routine quickly, and be sure to always leave your toner damp on the skin.”
-And, because applying a toner or moisturizer immediately after face washing helps lock in some of the water, you won't have to use as much product.
+And, because applying a toner or moisturizer immediately after face washing might help lock in some of the water, you may not have to use as much product.

 If your dry skin is experiencing flakiness, choose a hydrating toner that also contains soothing ingredients like aloe vera and rosewater.